-If speaking to both the class teacher and Deputy Head Teacher does not resolve the problem, parents should contact the Head Teacher.
+If speaking to both the class teacher and key stage leader does not resolve the problem, parents should contact the Head Teacher.
+In the absence of the Head Teacher, parents should contact the Mrs C. McCann, Deputy Head Teacher.

 All communication with school should be conducted in accordance with the Communication Protocol which is available on the school website.